 RCTC's Art + Design programs prepare students for opportunities as studio artists, photographers, digital artists, graphic designers, interactive designers, and web designers.
 The programs focus on artistic creation using traditional and electronic media.
 The degree programs consist of a liberal art core and offer programs of study in Studio Art, Graphic Design, and Web Design.
-Certificate programs allow students to focus on an area of study including Digital Art, Mobile Application Development, Motion Graphics and Photography.
+The certificate program allows students to focus on Photography.